 Implement as many as you can—it’s not an all-or-nothing proposition.
 Make the progress where you are able.
 You will find a new pricing and profit reality.

 It’s harder to break out of level two than level one.
 If you find yourself here, you too should read Pricing Creativity, but first read the post The Complex Battle for Margin, especially if you have been at this place for a long time and identify with the idea of being trapped in a narrow utilization band (discussed in the post) below which you are unprofitable and above which you are understaffed.

 Large firms that have institutionalized the tools of efficiency I mentioned in describing level two above end up building the infrastructure that makes it difficult for them to move up.

 They can still implement progressive pricing principles to raise their prices, but as the post describes, without some changes to systems and culture, that margin can end up getting “donated” back to the client.

 Some private training might help, but it needs buy-in at all the right levels of the firm and a willingness to blow things up that others see as working just fine.
-Smaller firms at level two can also benefit from a Pricing Creativity Bootcamp.

 Moving Up From Level Three: Progressive Pricing

 First of all, congratulations on arriving at a place few firms do.
 If you’re here at level three you’ve probably read Pricing Creativity or pieced together many of the principles on your own through various sources.

 You’ve applied many of the principles and have expanded the size of your pricing cell but you’ve hit a new limit and you haven’t been able to make the fundamental switch in thinking that opens up the value-based pricing of levels four and five.

 We also deliver the learning in private training engagements for firms of any size.